jjNford/chrome-ex-oauth2/README.md

 	}
 	```

-2. Add application and API information to `libs/chrome-ex-auth/oauth2.js`:
+2. Add your application and API provider information to `libs/chrome-ex-auth/oauth2.js`:

 	```javascript
 		(function() {